Daniel-Rud/fgwqsr/README.md

 # Fitting with Adjusting Continuous and Categorical Covariates

-As mentioned earlier, the “$/$” character in the model formula sent to fgwqsr() indicates that adjusting covariates follow this character.
+As mentioned earlier, the `/` character in the model formula sent to fgwqsr() indicates that adjusting covariates follow this character.
-Continuous characters can be referenced with their columnname from the dataset, while categorical variables need to be referenced using the prefix “i.”.
-We will illustrate this through an example where we create a continuous $weight$ variable and a categorical $city$ variable.
+Continuous characters can be referenced with their columnname from the dataset, while categorical variables need to be referenced using the prefix `i.`.
+We will illustrate this through an example where we create a continuous `weight` variable and a categorical `city` variable.
 We will give an effect (in log odds scale) of .5 to weight, .2 to the comparison between city 2 and reference city 1, and -1 to the comparison between city 3 and city 1.